-Dr Kim Phan-Thien graduated with honours from the University of New South Wales and completed her surgical training and colorectal fellowship through Liverpool and St George Hospitals.
+Kim graduated with honours from the University of New South Wales and went on to train and qualify as a General Surgeon with an interest in bowel surgery.
 She is a fellow of the Royal Australasian College of Surgeons and a member of the Colorectal Surgical Society of Australia and New Zealand.

-Kim is a VMO Colorectal Surgeon at St George Hospital, and has appointments at Hurstville and St George Private Hospitals.
-She consults at Kogarah, Hurstville and Miranda.
+Kim has appointments at St George Public and Private Hospitals.
+She consults at Kogarah and Hurstville.